 Loads of American Universities (Harvard, Princeton, University of Pennsylvania) are offering free online courses.

-Redecorate, remodel a room (or several rooms).
+Redecorate, and remodel a room (or several rooms).
 Never a better time for household projects and fresh paint does a world of wonder.

 Practice/Learn an Instrument

 While we are blessed to have the internet – it’s important we don’t burn out on screens or let anxiety get the best of us.
-Here are my favorites meditation sites:
+Here are my favorite meditation sites:

 Or try the 21 Day Abundance Challenge.
 Send me a message for details.